 Terms and Conditions

-“What a Guess lucky draw” (the “Promotion”) is organized and promoted by OPPO (the “Promoter” or “OPPO”) and is subject to the following terms and conditions.
+“What a Guess lucky draw” (the “Promotion”) is organized and promoted by Guangdong OPPO Mobile Telecommunications Corp, Ltd. (the “Promoter” or “OPPO”) and is subject to the following terms and conditions.

-To participate in the Promotion, follow the instructions on this page and accept the following terms and conditions, which will form a binding agreement between you (the “Participant”) and Guangdong OPPO Mobile Telecommunications Corp, Ltd.
+To participate in the Promotion, follow the instructions on this page and accept the following terms and conditions, which will form a binding agreement between you (“you” or the “Participant”) and OPPO.

 How to Participate